peplin/arduino.mk/README.md

 point to an MPIDE installation (which includes the chipKIT toolchain) instead of the Arduino IDE.

+There is one important change in the chipKIT Makefile - the path for extra libraries requires the `ARDUINO_SKETCHBOOK` environment variable.
+At some point this will be merged with the Arduino Makefile's approach of looking for libraries in the IDE's directory.

 ## Example

 To compile the basic blink example sketch, set the `ARDUINO_MAKEFILE_HOME`